 Insulation layers – Wearing the right clothing is important but what happens if you need to stop for a prolonged period of time?
-Carrying an extra insulating jacket can be a life saver in emergencies, if this is out of your budget a fleece will work!
+Carrying an extra insulating jacket can be a life saver in emergencies, if this is out of your budget a thick fleece will work!

 Waterproofs– If you get wet you get cold and that’s bad news in the mountains.
 Get quality waterproof trousers and a coat with a hood to ensure you will keep you dry for the whole day.